Fritz Mauthner: Philosophical work

-Critique of Language
+Critique of language

 Mauthner advocates an empirical, sceptical nominalism, which he develops into a comprehensive and epistemological theory.
 He consistently pursues this approach to the conclusion that all philosophical problems are problems of language.
 Thus, Mauthner can be understood as a precursor of logical empiricism.
 Philosopher Elisabeth Leinfellner calls him a thinker in the Austrian tradition of philosophy, but also writes that he regards himself as a thinker in the succession of Hume.
 Weiler calls Mauthner paradigmatic for the English tradition of empiricism.
 Mauthner's philosophy, like logical empiricism, is characterised by an anti-metaphysical attitude and a methodical approach through linguistic analysis.
 At the same time, his premises are based in a different tradition and his goal is not a reform of language through its analysis, but – as a paradoxical project – the destruction of language as a tool to gain knowledge.
 For Mauthner, a logical analysis of language is also condemned to fail, as he regards logic as just another form of language.
 Mauthner's philosophy stands for the tragic admission that it is impossible to gain knowledge through the means of language.

-Mauthner describes empiricism as the school of thought that gave him the idea of the critique of language.
+Mauthner identifies empiricism as the school of thought that gave him the idea of the critique of language.
 For him, everything that is regarded knowledge can be traced back to sensory experience.
 The central feature for this assumption is his concept of the Zufallssinne (contingent senses): if all knowledge is traced back to sensory experience, then the sense organs are the condition for the possibility of knowledge.
 Animals and humans, however, have different sensory apparatuses and therefore perceive the world differently.
-The way how humans see the world is a moment of evolutionary development.
+The way humans see the world is a moment of evolutionary development.
 No organic condition of world perception can perceive the world as it actually is.
 Mauthner writes: "The words of language are ultimately unfit for penetrating into the essence of reality, because words are only memory-indices for the sensations of our senses and because these senses are contingent senses, which truly experience nothing more of reality than a spider does of the palace in whose oriel arbour it has spun its web.
 Thus mankind must quietly despair of ever knowing reality."